 In 2006, Jaramillo hit .248/.320/.388 for the Reading Phillies and was 1 for 6 for the Scranton/Wilkes-Barre Red Barons.
 Moving up to the Ottawa Lynx in 2007, Jason produced at a .271/.350/.361 clip in his first full year at AAA.

 Jaramillo joined Team USA that winter.
 He hit .316/.381/.368 in the 2007 Baseball World Cup while splitting catching duties with Bryan Anderson.
 He was 2 for 4 with a double and a RBI in the Gold Medal game as the US won its first Baseball World Cup in over 30 years.
 His second-inning single against Cuban hurler Yadel Martí drove in Delwyn Young with the winner.

 Jaramillo hit .266/.340/.371 in 2008 for the Lehigh Valley IronPigs.
-He was then traded on December 10 to the Pittsburgh Pirates for Ronny Paulino.
-Jaramillo beat out Robinzon Diaz for the backup catcher role on the 2009 Pirates, behind Ryan Doumit.
+He was then traded on December 10th to the Pittsburgh Pirates for Ronny Paulino.
+Jaramillo beat out Robinzon Diaz for the backup catcher role on the Pirates in 2009, behind Ryan Doumit.
 His major league debut got pushed back due to a rainout when he was first slated to play.
-He finally got into a game on April 16 against the Astros.
+He finally got into a game on April 16th against the Houston Astros.
 He hit 8th and grounded out to Jeff Keppinger in his first at-bat, against Russ Ortiz.
 His next time up, he singled to right field.